-The trustee must provide certain information about time spent on the case, free of charge, upon request by the bankrupt or any creditor.
+The liquidator must provide certain information about the time spent on the case, free of charge, upon request by any creditor, director or shareholder of the company.

 The information which must be provided is -

-- the total number of hours spent on the case by the trustee or staff assigned to the case: - for each grade of staff, the average hourly rate at which they are charged out; - the number of hours spent by each grade of staff in the relevant period.
+- the total number of hours spent on the case by the liquidator or staff assigned to the case; - for each grade of staff, the average hourly rate at which they are charged out; - the number of hours spent by each grade of staff in the relevant period.

-The period for which the information must be provided is the period from appointment to the end of the most recent period of six months reckoned from the date of the trustee's appointment, or where he has vacated office, the date that he vacated office.
+The period for which the information must be provided is the period from appointment to the end of the most recent period of six months reckoned from the date of the liquidator's appointment, or where he has vacated office, the date that he vacated office.

-The information must be provided within 28 days of receipt of the request by the trustee, and requests must be made within two years from vacation of office.
+The information must be provided within 28 days of receipt of the request by the liquidator, and requests must be made within two years from vacation of office.

-10. What if a creditor or the bankrupt is dissatisfied?
+10 What if a creditor is dissatisfied?

-- 10.1 Except in cases where there is a committee it is the creditors as a body who have authority to approve the trustee's fees.
-To enable them to carry out this function they may require the trustee to call a creditors' meeting.
-In order to do this at least ten per cent in value of the creditors must concur with the request, which must be made to the trustee in writing. - 10.2 If a creditor believes that the trustee's remuneration is too high, the basis is inappropriate, or the expenses incurred by the liquidator are in all the circumstances excessive he may, provided certain conditions are met, apply to the court. - Application may be made to the court by any secured creditor, or by any unsecured creditor provided at least 10 per cent in value of unsecured creditors (including himself) agree, or he has the permission of the court.
-Any such application must be made within 8 weeks of the applicant receiving the trustee's progress report in which the charging of the remuneration or incurring of the expenses in question is first reported (see paragraph 8.1 above).
-If the court does not dismiss the application (which it may if it considers that insufficient cause is shown) the applicant must give the trustee a copy of the application and supporting evidence at least 14 days before the hearing. - 10.4 If the court considers the application well founded, it may order that the remuneration be reduced, the basis be changed, or the expenses be disallowed or repaid.
-Unless the court orders otherwise, the costs must be paid by the applicant and not out of the bankrupt's assets. - 10.5 The bankrupt also has the right to challenge the trustee's remuneration or expenses.
+- 10.1 Except in cases where there is a liquidation committee it is the creditors as a body who have authority to approve the liquidator's fees.
+To enable them to carry out this function they may require the liquidator to call a creditors' meeting.
+In order to do this at least ten per cent in value of the creditors must concur with the request, which must be made to the liquidator in writing - 10.2 If a creditor believes that the liquidator's remuneration is too high, the basis is inappropriate, or the expenses incurred by the liquidator are in all the circumstances excessive he may, provided certain conditions are met, apply to the court. - 10.3 Application may be made to the court by any secured creditor, or by any unsecured creditor provided at least 10 per cent in value of unsecured creditors (including himself) agree, or he has the permission of the court.
+Any such application must be made within 8 weeks of the applicant receiving the liquidator's progress report in which the charging of the remuneration or incurring of the expenses in question is first reported (see paragraph 8.1 above).
+If the court does not dismiss the applicant must give the liquidator a copy of the application and supporting evidence at least 14 days before the hearing.

+10.4 If the court considers the application well founded, it may order that the remuneration be reduced, the basis be changed, or the expenses be disallowed or repaid.
+Unless the court orders otherwise, the costs of the application must by paid by the applicant and not out of the assets of the insolvent company.

-11 What if the trustee is dissatisfied?
+11. What if the liquidator is dissatisfied?